 Air conditioners are pretty complicated mechanisms, which makes it all the more impressive that most of us never have to think about them very much.
 When you live in an apartment or a condo, all you have to do is stick a small air conditioner in the window and turn it on – and it just works!
 There are other types of air conditioners that also work to cool down small spaces.

-8 Misconceptions About the Cost of AC For Your Apartment or Condo
+8 Misconceptions About Apartment or Condo AC Unit Cost

-However, because we don’t spend much time thinking about air conditioners, there are plenty of myths, little-known facts and misconceptions floating around about AC solutions for apartments.
+However, because we don’t spend much time thinking about air conditioners, there are plenty of myths, little-known facts and misconceptions floating around about condo HVAC maintenance & AC solutions for apartments.
 Here are a few of the most common:

 - Turning the thermostat lower will make the AC cool your apartment faster